 YOU NEED TO PUT A LIMIT ON OUTSIDE THE HOME CLASSES, MEET UPS, OVERBOOKING, AND OVERCOMMITTING.

-One thing that really helped me is that I try to plan the majority of our outside-the-home classes on one day so that I know we’ll be out that day and can plan the at-home things on the other day.
+One thing that really helped me is that I try to plan the majority of our outside-the-home classes on one or two days so that I know we’ll be out on those days and can plan the at-home things on the other days.

 Oh, and there’s something else that goes with this step: